yachty66/O1_visa/result.md

 ### **1. Awards**

-**Criterion:** *Nationally or internationally recognized prizes or awards for excellengit push -u origin maine in your field.*
+**Criterion:** *Nationally or internationally recognized prizes or awards for excellence in your field.*

 - **Runpod Hackathon Winner and Second Place in Another Hackathon**